r4gus/zon-rb/README.md

 # Zig Object Notation (ZON) for Ruby

 The [Zig](https://ziglang.org/) Object Notation (ZON) is a file format primarily used within the Zig ecosystem.
-For example, ZON is used for the Zig package [manifest](https://github.com/ziglang/zig/blob/b7ab62540963d80f68d0e9ee7ce18520fb173487/doc/build.zig.zon.md) files.
+For example, ZON is used for the Zig package [manifest](https://github.com/ziglang/zig/blob/b7ab62540963d80f68d0e9ee7ce18520fb173487/doc/build.zig.zon.md).

 ## Installation